HISTORY OF BLACK FRIDAY

 While it is difficult to connect this term to the start of the Christmas shopping sales season before its use in the mid-1960s in Philadelphia, the concept appears to go back to the 19th century when Christmas sales followed Thanksgiving Day parades.
 In 1939 President Franklin D Roosevelt set the date of Thanksgiving to the next-to-last Thursday in November rather than the last Thursday of the month, allowing an extra week of shopping before Christmas.

 - Christmas Creep: as written previously is the tendency of retailers to introduce the beginning of the Christmas shopping season along with attendant decorations and music earlier in the year to drive consumer behavior.
-Once occurring around Thanksgiving, it is now concurrent before Halloween.
+Once occurring around Thanksgiving, it is now happening before Halloween.

 - O’Dark Thirty: an imprecise time, usually before sunup, when the alarm goes off to signal the beginning of shopping with the illusory promise that sleep loss relates to saving money.
 The personal start of the orgy of predawn consumerism.